MicrosoftDocs/winrt-api/windows.networking.networkoperators/hotspotauthenticationcontext_skipauthentication_1327264673.md

 Skips Wireless Internet Service Provider roaming (WISPr) Windows authentication.

 > [!NOTE]
-> This functionality is only available to mobile operator apps and Windows Store app given privileged access by mobile network operators.
+> This functionality is only available to mobile operator apps and Windows Store apps given privileged access by mobile network operators.

-For permission to use this API, please reach out to [Network Operators API Permissions](mailto:netopperm@microsoft.com).

-For technical help with this API, please reach out to [Network Operators API Help](mailto:netophelp@microsoft.com)
+> If you want to use this API and publish your app to the Store, you will need special approval.
+For more information, see the **Special and restricted capabilities** section under [App capability declarations](https://docs.microsoft.com/en-us/windows/uwp/packaging/app-capability-declarations).

 ## -remarks
 [SkipAuthentication](hotspotauthenticationcontext_SkipAuthentication.md) can be used to implement a proprietary authentication flow.
 When [SkipAuthentication](hotspotauthenticationcontext_SkipAuthentication.md) is called, Windows checks the current Internet connectivity status over the corresponding network interface.
 Thus, applications implementing their own authentication should call this API when their authentication sequence is completed.